voborgus/lmru--tech/content/en/values/people.md

 title: "People"
 weight: 10
 type: docs
-description: Personal relationship at the first place.
+description: People are the heart of the company.
 ---

 {{% pageinfo color="warning" %}}